 Accurate local listings on the right directories and profiles gives you an edge against national competitors.
 Google knows where people are searching from based on their physical location (their IP address) and they give preference to local listings over national listings.
 That’s why we spend about 3-hours every month on each of our clients to review, update and correct their listings.

 It’s not particularly hard to set-up and maintain your local listings, but it needs to be done correctly and consistently.
 By consistent, I mean that all you NAP information has to be consistent across all directories, and you have to consistently maintain it on a regular basis.
-It’s a bit of a time-suck, but typically well worth it for all businesses.
+It’s a bit of a time-suck, but typically well worth it for all schools.
 Contact us if you need our help.